LeelaChessZero/lczero.org/content/dev/wiki/What-is-Lc0-(for-non-programmers).md

 J nets are not the main Lc0 networks, but are still important networks, and are often used in tournaments against other engines.

-Because all of the T net games are saved, all of them can be used as training data for other networks as well.
-J nets are trained on these games.
+J nets are trained on the games that the T networks train with.

 The J nets have different network sizes and different training parameters from the T nets, which can sometimes make them stronger than the T nets in some ways.